This work isn't a purist's watercolour.

 I took Reg and Indigo for a walk, along the Goulburn riverside, then over the suspension bridge yesterday evening.
 I will be seeking out more relaxing evening walk locations in the area, to explore.
-I found red flowering eucalyptus and plentiful bees not inspire my painting.
+I found red flowering eucalyptus and plentiful bees to inspire my painting.

 The shared pathway, via a spectacular suspension bridge, directly links two of Greater Shepparton's most popular passive recreation areas.

 The bridge is a bright and colourful landmark that allows users of the pathway to move from the Victoria Park Lake precinct to one of Australia's largest outdoor playgrounds, SPC Ardmona KidsTown.

 Shepparton is a beautiful city, this time of year.
 Jacaranda trees are in flower and well tended community rose gardens and lawns with annual flower beds in full bloom in the parks around the town, and surrounding this busy outer city is the farmlands, agriculture, orchids and dairy cattle pastures and the rivergum forests along the Goulburn and the Broken river.
 The followings are images of my painting of the gum blossoms and bee.